Followers

 Before the outbreak of War

-Alexander Leslie, son of the Earl of Leven and Melville, joined the army in 1753, as an ensign in the Third Foot Guards.
-In 1768, he was lieutenant-colonel of the 64th regiment, stationed in Boston.
-His quick rise in rank is an indicator of Britain's extensive military commitments during that period of warfare.
-Leslie served with the British garrison at Boston prior to the outbreak of hostilities in 1775.
-Before the American War of Independence broke out, he led troops on a mission to Salem, Massachusetts to find contraband weapons, including cannon, held by the Patriots.
-A confrontation (not physical) with rebels at a raised bridge disrupted the mission and delayed his advance.
-His force was eventually allowed to proceed into Salem, but found nothing of consequence and retreated.
-An early version of Lexington and Concord was narrowly averted.
-One wonders if a more hot-blooded commander would have brought a different result.
-It is said a spy provided Leslie's commander Gage with faulty intelligence.
+Alexander Leslie, son of the Earl of Leven and Melville, joined the army in 1753 as an ensign in the Third Foot Guards.
+By 1768, he had become a lieutenant-colonel of the 64th regiment, stationed in Boston.
+His rapid rise in rank reflects Britain's extensive military commitments during that period of warfare.
+Leslie served with the British garrison at Boston before the outbreak of hostilities in 1775.
+Before the American War of Independence began, he led troops on a mission to Salem, Massachusetts, to search for contraband weapons, including cannon, held by the Patriots.
+A confrontation—not physical—with rebels at a raised bridge disrupted the mission and delayed his advance.
+His force was eventually allowed to proceed into Salem, but they found nothing of importance and retreated.
+An early version of Lexington and Concord was narrowly avoided.
+One wonders if a more hot-blooded commander might have produced a different outcome.
+It is said that a spy provided Leslie's commander, Gage, with faulty intelligence.

 The Retreat at Salem Bridge